9 Best SoapUI Alternatives for API Testing in 2026

 Steep learning curve for the modeling approach

-Best for: Large enterprises with complex SOAP/REST landscapes, especially those testing SAP or Salesforce integrations.
-Organizations with dedicated QA teams and significant testing budgets.
+Best for: Large enterprises testing complex SOAP/REST landscapes around SAP or Salesforce, with budget and a dedicated QA function.

 9. Apache JMeter

-Apache JMeter is an open-source Java application primarily designed for load and performance testing but also widely used for functional API testing.
-It has been around since 1998 and has a mature, extensible architecture.
+Apache JMeter is an open-source Java application built for load testing that doubles as a functional API testing tool.
+It has been around since 1998 and handles SOAP natively.

 Pros: